 All-in-all, Jena offers great opportunities for both companies and technical specialists.
 This is also reflected in a Germany-wide comparison: Jena ranked seventh in the magazine Wirtschaftswoche’s 2017 Future Index.

-You can find an abridged version of all of the facts and figures in our current data sheet "JENA Facts and Figures".
+You can find an abridged version of all of the facts and figures in our current data sheet "JENA Facts and Figures" (see download section above).
 Do you need more information or analyses?
 Please contact us.

 Employees subject to social security contributions